There are (at least) 3 bugs in this code. Can you spot them?

 };

-The TypeScript compiler itself also can be configured, using a tsconfig.json
+The TypeScript compiler itself also can be configured, using a tsconfig.json file.

 We will use the following: